sdojjy/tikv-coprocessor-client/README.md

 ```

 ## Insert data to tikv
-Before you insert the data, you need a table id and index, you can assign it manually or get it by calling [CopClient.GetTableInfo](coprocessor/table.go) method
+Before you insert the data, you need a table id and index id, you can assign it manually or get it by calling [CopClient.GetTableInfo](coprocessor/table.go) method
 Examples see: [record_test](./coprocessor/record_test.go)

 ## Send Coprocessor Request
-Check comment in [cop](coprocessor/cop.go) file, that file defined methods you can call to send coprocessor request.
+Check comment in [cop](coprocessor/cop.go) file, that file defined a lot methods you can call to send coprocessor request.
 Example: see [cop_test](coprocessor/cop_test.go)